zbo14/comit/doc.md

 ## Network

-To connect to the network, view real-time submissions on the feeds, submit and resolve forms, go to the following endpoint in your web browser:
+To connect to the network, view real-time submissions on the feeds, send and check messages, submit and resolve forms, go to the following endpoint in your web browser:

 `http://localhost:8888/network`